A1-exe/ProjectTwo/README.md

-# ProjectTwo
+# Project One
-A stylized extension of [ProjectOne](https://github.com/A1-exe/ProjectOne).
+Drafting phase.